/

 Founded 1843 | Lennoxville (Sherbrooke), Que.

 Founded when many of the area’s residents were anglophones, Bishop’s University offers an English-language, primarily undergraduate liberal education in the bilingual Eastern Townships.
-Today, about a quarter of students are native French speakers and, while classes are taught in English, students can write exams and assignments in French.
-With over 100 programs across five faculties, and only 3,000 students, Bishop’s has a 24-to-1 student-to-faculty ratio.
-Professors get to know students by name, and schooling is personalized, often through experiential learning opportunities.
-Students can get their hands dirty on archeological digs, examine the sky at the Astronomical Observatory, or teach nursery school in Asia.
-Entrepreneurship and start-up funding is available for student-led initiatives in several disciplines.
+Today, 30 per cent of students are native French speakers and, while classes are taught in English, students can write exams and assignments in French.
+With over 100 programs across five faculties, and under 3,000 students, Bishop’s has a 22-to-1 student-to-faculty ratio.
+Professors get to know students by name and schooling is personalized, often through experiential learning opportunities.
+Students can get their hands dirty on archeological digs, examine the sky at the Astronomical Observatory or teach nursery school in Asia.
+Entrepreneurship and startup funding is available for student-led initiatives in several disciplines.
 “Professors choose to teach at Bishop’s because of their passion for education.
 We are committed to guiding students on their journey of self-discovery and fostering values that will serve them throughout their lives: curiosity, collaboration, respect, integrity and engagement,” says principal Sébastien Lebel-Grenier.
-In a suburb of Sherbrooke, Que., the university sits at the confluence of the Saint-François and Massawippi rivers and the campus’s Victorian-era red-brick buildings are surrounded by groves of pine trees.
+In a suburb of Sherbrooke, Que., the university sits at the confluence of the Saint-François and Massawippi rivers.
 The region, flanked by heavily wooded mountains, features boundless outdoor activities, including excellent cross-country ski trails.
 Recent developments include renovations to the Library Learning Commons and a revamp of the Johnson Science Building, which includes a rooftop greenhouse.
-Bishop’s is putting the finishing touches on Kwigw8mna, an Indigenous student centre.
-It will feature space for classrooms and offices, apartments for visiting Elders and a dedicated space for the Indigenous Cultural Alliance student club.
+Kwigw8mna, Bishop’s new Indigenous student centre, opened in March of 2025 and since has hosted first-year orientation and weekly community lunches, as well as events with Elders and knowledge holders and a visit from justices of the Supreme Court of Canada.

 Quick facts